ancestral/Wesnoth-Canvas/README.md

 http://r.wesnoth.org/t36714

 ## Changelog
+Version 2 Build 2
+7 July 2012
+* Changes to key events.
+* Added support for an interactive console.

 Version 2 Build 1c
 5 July 2012
 * Moved out tBfW dependencies.
 You’ll need to download the game resources and place them on the server.